pgamer78/btt-recorder-docs/docs/startproject.rst

-Start a New Project (version 1.2.4)
+Start a New Project (version 1.4.0-rc)
 =======

 Open the Program
 -----

-1. Tap on the translationRecorder program icon on the tablet screen.
+1. Tap on the BTT Recorder program icon on the tablet screen.

 2. Create or login to your account.